 (e) What is the potential drop across the inductor after two time constants?

-Solution: Again, the master formula in the RL circuits when connected to a source of energy (battery) is \[I(t)=\frac{\mathcal{E}}{R}(1-e^{-Rt/L})\]
+Solution: The master formula for the current in RL circuits when connected to a source of energy (battery) is: \[I(t)=\frac{\mathcal{E}}{R}(1-e^{-Rt/L})\]

-(b) the time when the current reaches $63.2\%$ of its final value is the time constant of the RL circuit i.e. $I(t=\tau)=0.632I_f$.
-Thus, we have \[\tau=\frac{L}{R}=\frac{5\times 10^{-3}}{15}=333\quad {\rm \mu s}\] where $\mu$ denoted microseconds, $1\mu s=10^{-6}\,{\rm s}$.
+(b) The time when the current reaches $63.2\%$ of its final value is the time constant of the RL circuit, i.e., $I(t=\tau)=0.632I_f$.
+Thus, we have \[\tau=\frac{L}{R}=\frac{5\times 10^{-3}}{15}=333\quad {\rm \mu s}\] where $\mu$ denotes microseconds, $1\mu s=10^{-6}\,{\rm s}$.

-(c) Setting $t=2\tau$ in the current equation above, we get \begin{align*} I(t=2\tau)&=I_f(1-e^{-t/\tau})\\ \\&=0.8(1-e^{-2\tau/\tau})\\ \\&=0.8(1-e^{-2})\\ \\&=0.691\quad {\rm A}\end{align*} The meaning of this expression is that after $666\,{\rm \mu s}$, the current reaches $86.4\%$ of its final value which is $0.691\,{\rm A}$.
+(c) Setting $t=2\tau$ in the current equation above, we get: \begin{align*} I(t=2\tau)&=I_f(1-e^{-t/\tau})\\ \\&=0.8(1-e^{-2\tau/\tau})\\ \\&=0.8(1-e^{-2})\\ \\&=0.691\quad {\rm A}\end{align*} This means that after $666\,{\rm \mu s}$, the current reaches $86.4\%$ of its final value, which is $0.691\,{\rm A}$.

-(d) Potential difference across the resistor is $\Delta V_R=I(t)R$.
-Thus, after two time constant, we have \begin{align*}\Delta V_R&=I(t=2\tau)R\\&=0.691\times 15 \\&=10.365\quad{\rm V}\end{align*}
+(d) The potential difference across the resistor is $\Delta V_R=I(t)R$.
+Thus, after two time constants, we have: \begin{align*}\Delta V_R&=I(t=2\tau)R\\&=0.691\times 15 \\&=10.365\quad{\rm V}\end{align*}

-(e) Applying Kirchhoff's voltage rule around the circuit, we obtain \[\mathcal{E}-\Delta V_R-\Delta V_L=0\] where $\Delta V_L$ is the voltage across the inductor at any instant of time.
-In the previous part, we calculated the $\Delta V_R$ after two time constants, so we have \begin{gather*} \mathcal{E}-\Delta V_R-\Delta V_L=0 \\ 12-10.36-\Delta V_L=0 \\ \Rightarrow \Delta V_L=1.635\quad{\rm V}\end{gather*} Note that $\mathcal{E}$ is the emf of the battery in the circuit.
+(e) Applying Kirchhoff's voltage rule around the circuit, we obtain: \[\mathcal{E}-\Delta V_R-\Delta V_L=0\] where $\Delta V_L$ is the voltage across the inductor at any instant of time.
+In the previous part, we calculated the $\Delta V_R$ after two time constants, so we have: \begin{gather*} \mathcal{E}-\Delta V_R-\Delta V_L=0 \\ 12-10.36-\Delta V_L=0 \\ \Rightarrow \Delta V_L=1.635\quad{\rm V}\end{gather*} Note that $\mathcal{E}$ is the emf of the battery in the circuit.

 Problem (3): Consider a series circuit including a $4\,{\rm \Omega}$, a $16\,{\rm mH}$-inductor, and a power supply of 9 volts.

-(a) Find the time constant of the RL series circuit?
+(a) Find the time constant of the RL series circuit.

-(b) Find the current in the circuit $100\,{\rm \mu s}$ after the switch is closed?
+(b) Find the current in the circuit $100\,{\rm \mu s}$ after the switch is closed.

 (c) How many time constants does it take for the current to reach $99.9\%$ of its final value?

-Solution: the given data is $R=4\,{\rm \Omega}$, $L=16\,{\rm mH}$, $\mathcal{E}=9\,{\rm V}$.
+Solution: Given data: $R=4\,{\rm \Omega}$, $L=16\,{\rm mH}$, $\mathcal{E}=9\,{\rm V}$.

-(a) Time constant is the ratio of the inductance to the resistance of an RL circuit.
+(a) The time constant is the ratio of the inductance to the resistance in an RL circuit.
 Thus, \[\tau=\frac{L}{R}=\frac{16\times 10^{-3}}{4}=4\,{\rm ms}\] This is the time when the current reaches $63.2\%$ of its final value.

-(b) Formula for current in an RL series circuit is \begin{align*} I(t)&=\frac{\mathcal{E}}{R}(1-e^{-t/\tau}) \\ \\&=\frac{9}{4}\left(1-e^{-\frac{100\times 10^{-6}}{4\times 10^{-3}}}\right)\\ \\&=55.5\quad {\rm mA}\end{align*}
+(b) The current in an RL series circuit is given by: \begin{align*} I(t)&=\frac{\mathcal{E}}{R}(1-e^{-t/\tau}) \\ \\&=\frac{9}{4}\left(1-e^{-\frac{100\times 10^{-6}}{4\times 10^{-3}}}\right)\\ \\&=55.5\quad {\rm mA}\end{align*}

 (c) In this part, the unknown is time.
 To find it, we must solve the equation $I(t)=0.999I_f$ for $t$.
-Thus, we have \begin{gather*} I=I_f (1-e^{-t/\tau})\\ \\ e^{-t/\tau}=\left(1-\frac{I}{I_f}\right)\end{gather*} Taking the logarithms from both sides gives \[-\frac{t}{\tau}=\ln \left(1-\frac{I}{I_f}\right)\] Thus, by arranging and putting the known values into the equation, we obtain \begin{align*} t&=-\tau \ln \left(1-\frac{I}{I_f}\right) \\ \\&=-\tau\ln(1-0.999) \\ \\ &=6.9\tau \end{align*} In other words, it takes $6.9\times 4\,{\rm ms}=27.6\,{\rm ms}$ for the current to reach nearly its final value which is relatively fast.
+Thus, we have: \begin{gather*} I=I_f (1-e^{-t/\tau})\\ \\ e^{-t/\tau}=\left(1-\frac{I}{I_f}\right)\end{gather*} Taking the natural logarithms of both sides gives: \[-\frac{t}{\tau}=\ln \left(1-\frac{I}{I_f}\right)\] Thus, by arranging and substituting the known values into the equation, we obtain: \begin{align*} t&=-\tau \ln \left(1-\frac{I}{I_f}\right) \\ \\&=-\tau\ln(1-0.999) \\ \\ &=6.9\tau \end{align*} In other words, it takes $6.9\times 4\,{\rm ms}=27.6\,{\rm ms}$ for the current to reach nearly its final value, which is relatively fast.

 Problem (4): A 12-V battery is in series with a resistor of $3\,{\rm \Omega}$ and an inductor with unknown inductance.